malikhan-dev/zenql/README.md

 ```

-### StrEq and StrEqNot
+### StrEq, StrEqNot and StrIn

-checks the string values are equal or not
+checks the string values are equal or not.
+StrIn checks wether a string can be found in an array of strings

 ``` go